dlmiles/SpinalDoc-RTD/source/SpinalHDL/Libraries/Bus/amba4/axi4.rst

      }
    }

-There is a short example of usage :
+Here is a short example of usage :

 .. code-block:: scala